pwallace/metadata-processing-legacy/README.md

-## *note* : this collection of scripts is unmaintained, and most were written using significantly older versions of their component libraryes than currently available.
+### note: this collection of scripts is unmaintained, and most were written using significantly older versions of their component libraries than currently available.
 A number are also still Python2.x and unlikely to be updated.

 # metadata-processing